aws-samples/amazon-chime-sdk/apps/amplify-demo/README.md

   ```
   $ amplify add api

 ?
-Please select from one of the below mentioned services: GraphQL
+Select from one of the below mentioned services: GraphQL
 ?
+Here is the GraphQL API that we will create.
+Select a setting to edit or continue Name: amplifydemo
+?
 Provide API name: reactSampleApi
 ?
-Choose the default authorization type for the API: API key
+Here is the GraphQL API that we will create.
+Select a setting to edit or continue Continue
 ?
-Enter a description for the API key:
-  ?
-After how many days from now the API key should expire (1-365): 7
+Choose a schema template: Blank Schema

+⚠️  WARNING: your GraphQL API currently allows public create, read, update, and delete access to all models via an API Key.
+To configure PRODUCTION-READY authorization rules, review: https://docs.amplify.aws/cli/graphql/authorization-rules

+GraphQL schema compiled successfully.
-  ?
-Do you want to configure advanced settings for the GraphQL API No, I am done.
+✔ Do you want to edit the schema now?
+(Y/n) · yes
-  ?
-Do you have an annotated GraphQL schema?
-Yes
   ```

-  When prompted for the schema.graphql “Do you have an annotated GraphQL schema?” - answer yes.
-Then, provide the file path to schema.graphql.
-(If you just cloned the repo and are running this command at the root level of this repo, you can just put `schema.graphql`).
+  When prompted for the schema.graphql “Do you want to edit the schema now?” - answer yes.
+Then, copy the content from amplify-demo/schema.graphql in this repo to `/<path-to-aplify-demo>/amplify/backend/api/reactSampleApi/schema.graphql`).

 #### 3. Create the cloud resources in your AWS account by running the following command.
 This updates your cloud resources based on your current local environment’s Amplify configuration.
-Select all of the default options by pressing enter for each prompt.
-When asked if you’d like to continue, answer ‘yes'.

   ```
-  amplify push
+$ amplify push

+⠏ Fetching updates to backend environment: dev from the cloud.
+⚠️  WARNING: your GraphQL API currently allows public create, read, update, and delete access to all models via an API Key.
+To configure PRODUCTION-READY authorization rules, review: https://docs.amplify.aws/cli/graphql/authorization-rules

+GraphQL schema compiled successfully.

+Edit your schema at /<path-to-amplify-demo>/amplify/backend/api/reactSampleApi/schema.graphql or place .graphql files in a directory at /<path-to-amplify-demo>/amplify/backend/api/reactSampleApi/schema
+✔ Successfully pulled backend environment dev from the cloud.
+⠹ Building resource api/reactSampleApi
+⚠️  WARNING: your GraphQL API currently allows public create, read, update, and delete access to all models via an API Key.
+To configure PRODUCTION-READY authorization rules, review: https://docs.amplify.aws/cli/graphql/authorization-rules

+GraphQL schema compiled successfully.

+Edit your schema at /<path-to-amplify-demo>/amplify/backend/api/reactSampleApi/schema.graphql or place .graphql files in a directory at /<path-to-amplify-demo>/amplify/backend/api/reactSampleApi/schema

+    Current Environment: dev

+┌──────────┬───────────────────┬───────────┬───────────────────┐
+│ Category │ Resource name     │ Operation │ Provider plugin   │
+├──────────┼───────────────────┼───────────┼───────────────────┤
+│ Function │ reactSampleLambda │ Create    │ awscloudformation │
+├──────────┼───────────────────┼───────────┼───────────────────┤
+│ Api      │ reactSampleApi    │ Create    │ awscloudformation │
+└──────────┴───────────────────┴───────────┴───────────────────┘
+?
+Are you sure you want to continue?
+(Y/n) y
+.
+.
+.
+?
+Do you want to generate code for your newly created GraphQL API Yes
+?
+Choose the code generation language target typescript
+?
+Enter the file name pattern of graphql queries, mutations and subscriptions src/graphql/**/*.ts
+?
+Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions Yes
+?
+Enter maximum statement depth [increase from default if your schema is deeply nested] 2
+?
+Enter the file name for the generated code src/API.ts
   ```

+  This will end with success output providing generated GraphQL endpoint and API KEY.

 #### 4. Modify IAM Role policy to include Amazon Chime Full Access in order to allow your Lambda function to call Amazon Chime APIs, such as createMeeting and deleteMeeting:
-    1. Navigate to the AWS Console using the same account that you used to configure amplify.
-    2. Navigate to IAM
-    3. Click on Roles in the side menu.
-    4. Find the role created and click on the name of the Role -  reactSampleLambdaRole-XXX-{environment}
+    1. Goto your account under AWS CloudFormation stacks click "amplify-<your-demo-name>-dev-*".
+    2. Under "Resources" click on the Physical ID link against "functionreactSampleLambda" (function<name provided when you executed amplify add function>).
+    3. A nested stack will open and click again "Resources".
+    4. Click Physical ID link in front of "LambdaExecutionRole".
+This will take you to the lambda execution role in IAM.
     5. Click on the “Attach Policies” button
     6. Type in the search box: AmazonChimeFullAccess
     7. Click on the checkbox for: AmazonChimeFullAccess